jkrukar/SwarmRobustness/README.md

 ## Installation
 1. Download files to a location of your choice from:
 GitHub: https://github.com/jkrukar/SwarmRobustness.git
+2. Change to the release version: git checkout finalMaster
-2. In the root directory run: ./build.sh
+3. In the root directory run: ./build.sh

 ## Instructions: